Cork golfer James Sugrue advances into British Amateur Championship final

 Cork golfer James Sugrue progressed to the 36-holes British Amateur Championship final against Scotland’s Euan Walker.
 Photograph: Pat Cashman

-An SOS call was put out for ropes to use for crowd control, such were the size of the galleries which descended on the famed north Dublin links for yesterday’s play of the 124th edition of the British Amateur Championship. and 22-year-old Cork man James Sugrue, the player who brought the crowds like iron filings to a magnet, didn’t disappoint as he progressed to the 36-holes final against Scotland’s Euan Walker.
+An SOS call was put out for ropes to use for crowd control, such were the size of the galleries which descended on the famed north Dublin links of Portmarnock for Friday’s play of the 124th edition of the British Amateur Championship.
+And 22-year-old Cork man James Sugrue, the player who brought the crowds like iron filings to a magnet, didn’t disappoint as he progressed to the 36-holes final against Scotland’s Euan Walker.

 Sugrue, the strapping 6ft 2in plus-four handicapper from Mallow, showed remarkable powers of resilience to salvage his morning quarter-final to beat Dutch man Koen Kouwenaar at the 19th but then produced a blockbuster performance to down the highly-touted Australian David Micheluzzi, ranked seventh in the world, in the semi-finals, winning 3 and 1.